-The following table describes the NB2810 status indicators.
+The following table describes the NB3800 status indicators.

 Label Color State Function

 STAT • blinking The device is busy due to startup, software or configuration update.

 on The device is ready.
 The captions of the top bank apply.

 • on The device is ready.
 The captions of the bottom bank apply.

 MOB1 • ••[1] on Mobile connection 1 is up.

 • blinking Mobile connection 1 is being established.

-0 off Mobile connection 1 is down.
+O off Mobile connection 1 is down.

-MOB2 • ••[1] on Mobile connection 2 is up.
+MOB2 ••• [1] on Mobile connection 2 is up.

 • blinking Mobile connection 2 is being established.

 O off Mobile connection 2 is down.

-VPN • on VPN connection is up.

-О off VPN connection is down.

-WLAN1 • ••[1] on WLAN 1 connection is up.
+WLAN1 • ••[1] on WLAN connection 1 is up.

-• blinking WLAN 1 connection is being established.
+• blinking WLAN connection 1 is being established.

-О off WLAN 1 connection is down.
+O off WLAN connection 1 is down.

-WLAN2 • ••[1] on WLAN 2 connection is up.
+WLAN2 • ••[1] on WLAN connection 2 is up.

-• blinking WLAN 2 connection is being established.
+• blinking WLAN connection 2 is being established.

-O off WLAN 2 connection is down.
+O off WLAN conne ction 2 is down.

 GNSS • on GNSS is turned on and a valid NMEA stream is available.

 • blinking GNSS is searching for satellites.

-О off GNSS is turned off or no valid NMEA stream is available.
+O off GNSS is turned off or no valid NMEA stream is available.

-VOICE • on A voice call is currently active.

-О off No voice call is active.

 Label Color State Function

+Voice • on A voice call is currently active.

+O off No voice call is active.

-USR1-5 • on User defined.
+USR1 • on User defined.

 O off User defined.

+USR2 • on User defined.

+O off User defined.

+USR3 • on User defined.

+O off User defined.

+USR5 • on User defined.

+O off User defined.

+USR5 • on User defined.

+O off User defined.

 EXT1 • on Extension port 1 is on.

-0 off Extension port 1 is off.
+O off Extension port 1 is off.

 EXT2 • on Extension port 2 is on.

-О off Extension port 2 is off.
+O off Extension port 2 is off.